 6. If RR represents red flower and WW for white flower, what will be the genotype of the resulting pink flower?

-7. Human blood has blood group system called ABO system.
-The ABO blood system in humans is an example of what type of non-Mendelian inheritance?
+7. Human blood have blood group system called ABO system.
+The ABO blood system in human are example of what type of non-Mendelian inheritance?